hbendekgey/Spotify-Workshop/README.md

 token = util.prompt_for_user_token(username, scope, client_id=cid,client_secret=csecret,redirect_uri=ruri)
 ```

-This will redirect you to Spotify's homepage.
-But if you look in the url, you'll see that your access token is written there!
-Copy the entire url back into jupyter, and you'll have your token!
+The username doesn't really matter, but the client id and client secret should be copied from your client.
+Running this will redirect you to Spotify's homepage.
+It will also prompt you to log in!
+This will be the account whose library you will have access to.
+After you've logged in, look in the url and you'll see that your access token is written there!
+Copy the entire url back into jupyter, and you'll have your token.
 Let's check it with

 ```
 token